On the geometry and arithmetic of infinite translation surfaces: Fields associated with translation surfaces

-It follows directly from the definitions that $\Khol(S) \subseteq \Ksc(S)$.
-Since the Veech group preserves the set of holonomy vectors, we furthermore have that, if there are at least two linearly independent holonomy vectors, then $\Ktr(S)$ is contained in $\Khol(S)$.
-In the proof of theorem 2 (v) we see that the converse inclusion does not hold if all holonomy vectors are parallel.
-In Proposition~\ref{crsc} we see that for a large class of translation surfaces we in addition have $\Kcr(S) = \Ksc(S)$.
-The main argument of the proof was given in \cite{GJ}, there for precompact surfaces.
+Finally, in \Cref{crsc} we see that for a large class of translation surfaces we have that $\Kcr(S) = \Ksc(S)$.
+The main argument of the proof was given in \cite{GJ} for precompact surfaces.

-\begin{proposition} Let $S$ be a (possibly infinite) tame translation surface, $\compl{S}$ its metric completion and $\Sigma \subset \compl{S}$ its set of singularities.
-Suppose that $\compl{S}$ has a triangulation by countably many triangles $\Delta_k$ ($k \in I$ for some index set $I$) such that: \begin{itemize} \item the set of vertices equals $\Sigma$ and \item all $\Delta_k$ are geodesic triangles with respect to the flat metric on $\compl{S}$. \end{itemize} Then we have {\em $\Kcr(S) = \Ksc(S)$}. \end{proposition}
+\begin{proposition} Let $S$ be a (possibly non precompact) tame translation surface, $\compl{S}$ its metric completion and $\Sigma \subset \compl{S}$ its set of singularities.
+Suppose that $\compl{S}$ has a geodesic triangulation by countably many triangles $\Delta_k$ ($k \in I$ for some index set $I$) such that the set of vertices equals $\Sigma$.
+We then have {\em $\Kcr(S) = \Ksc(S)$}. \end{proposition}

-\begin{proof} \\ For the inclusion ''$\subseteq$'', let $v_1$, $v_2$, $v_3$, $v_4$ be the developing vectors of four saddle connections with different slopes.
-Since the cross ratio is invariant under the action of $\rm GL_+(2,\RR)$, we may assume that $v_1$ and $v_2$ are the standard basis vectors and their slopes are $\infty$ and 0.
-Furthermore, by remark \ref{remark3.3}, the slopes of $v_3$ and $v_4$ also lie in $\Ksc(S)$.
-Thus $(v_1,v_2;v_3,v_4)$ is in $\Ksc(S)$.\\ The opposite inclusion ''$\supseteq$'' follows from proposition 5.2 in \cite{GJ}.
-The statement there is for precompact surfaces, but the proof works in the same way, if one has that there exists a triangulation as required in proposition~3.4.
-More precisely, they define $V(S)$ as the $\Kcr(S)$-vector space spanned by the image of $H_1(\compl{S},\Sigma; \ZZ)$ under the holonomy map and show that it is 2-dimensional over $\Kcr(S)$.
+\begin{proof} The inclusion ''$\subseteq$'' was shown in general in the paragraph below \Cref{remark3.3}.
+The inclusion ''$\supseteq$'' follows from \cite[Proposition 5.2]{GJ}.
+The statement there is for precompact surfaces, but the proof works in the same way if there exists a triangulation as required in this proposition.
+More precisely, in \cite{GJ} it is shown that the $\Kcr(S)$-vector space $V(S)$ spanned by the image of $H_1(\compl{S},\Sigma; \ZZ)$ under the holonomy map is \mbox{2-dimensional} over $\Kcr(S)$.
 Hence $\Ksc(S) \subseteq \Kcr(S)$. \end{proof}

+It follows from \Cref{rel} that in general no further inclusions between the four fields from \Cref{definition-fields} hold than those stated above; see \Cref{corrolary-relations-between-fields} for a subsumption of the relations between the fields.\\